-If you've parked your rig at either the Cannon Mountain RV Park or Franconia Notch State Park's campground, you won't have to worry about dancing around the parking lots of the area's popular points of interest.
-Both the RV Park and Lafayette Place Campground offer sites that are conveniently located to the state park's most traveled hiking and biking trails.
+If you've parked your rig at either the Cannon Mountain RV Park or Franconia Notch State Park's campground, you won't have to worry about finding parking area's popular points of interest.
+Both the RV Park and Lafayette Place Campground offer sites that are conveniently located near the state park's most traveled hiking and biking trails.
 From here, you can get to the famed Flume, the Basin, or elsewhere.
 Be prepared for back-in sites.
 Parking lots are also conveniently located by the river and Visitor Center.

-Lafayette Campground provides 97 wooded tent sites - 88 are by reservation only, 7 are for first-come/first-served campers, and 2 are for youth group camping.
+Lafayette Place Campground provides 97 wooded sites - 88 are by reservation only, seven are for first-come, first-served campers, and two are for youth group camping.
 Reservations for youth groups are required.

 A lodge is located at the campgrounds and houses the registration desk, information about area trails, and offers a small selection of camping supplies.
 All guests, including those with reservations, are required to check-in at the registration desk before making their way to their reserved site.

 Reservations are required if you want to stay here on four wheels.
 Out of a total of 97 sites, there are only 21 sites that provide parking for motorhomes and travel trailers.
-All 21 sites are back-in and there is a maximum length of 28 feet permitted.
-While somewhat small, in terms of fitting rigs, the wooded sites are quite spacious and comfortable.
-There is a standard picnic table and open fireplace featured at each site, even for tent campers.
+All 21 sites are back-in, and there is a maximum length of 28 feet permitted.

 Beautiful Echo Lake, at an elevation of 1,931 feet, offers swimming, fishing, and small boat access, as well as views of Mt.
 Lafayette and Cannon Mountain.
 In a different watershed from Profile Lake, its waters flow westerly toward the Connecticut River.

 Right beside the beaches of Echo Lake are the sought-after sites of the Cannon RV Mountain Park.
 There are just seven sites here that are designated for RV-use only.
-Get your reservations in early since there aren't many sites to compete over.
+Get your reservations early since there aren't many sites to compete over.
 All seven provide three-way hookups for electricity, water, and sewer.
-However, visitors should note that during the off seasons, between mid-October through May, only electric is available.
+However, visitors should note that during the off-season, between mid-October through May, only electricity is available.
 RVs need to be self-contained in order to stay, as even the dump station is made unavailable until May rolls around.

-Reservations are not required, but highly encouraged.
-Payment is not due until registration at the park.
+Reservations are not required but highly encouraged.
 Reservations for this park are easily made through by calling in or booking through an online portal.
 Unfortunately, pets are not allowed at this campground.

-There are only seven sites here, but they do not require prior reservation in order to stay.
-If you're out on a whim and want to see if there is vacancy, feel free to take up any site that is not marked as reserved.
+At the Cannon Mountain RV Park, reservations are available but are not required.
+If you're out on a whim and want to see if there is a vacancy, feel free to take up any site that is not marked as reserved.
 If sites are open, that means you're good to go.
 Payment is easily made upon registration.